isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

                              // DHCPv4 server open its own socket.
 Note that it
                              // must be different than the one used by the CA
                              // (typically 8000).
 In this example, 8005 is used.
-                             // For security reasons, Kea should be run as non root
-                             // user, a port lower than 1024 should be used (e.g. 895)
+                             // For security reasons, a port lower than 1024 should be used (e.g. 895).
-                             // and, on Linux systems, the process should have
-                             // 'CAP_NET_BIND_SERVICE' capabilities.
                              "url": "http://192.0.2.1:8005",
                              // This server is primary.
 The other one must be
                              // secondary.